 ANDY CRUMP / SCIENCE PHOTO LIBRARY ANDY CRUMP / SCIENCE PHOTO LIBRARY

 Nude mice dissection.
-Image 2 of 5.
-Nude mice in a petri dish being prepared for dissection at an animal experimentation laboratory.
+Image 4 of 5.
+Nude mouse in a petri dish being dissected at an animal experimentation laboratory.
 Nude mice are a genetic variant of the mouse.
 They are hairless and have an atrophied or absent thymus gland, leading to a compromised immune system.
 It is this lack of immunity that is used when conducting experiments with nude mice.
 For the entire sequence, see images G352/407 to G352/411.
-For a close-up of the mice before dissection, see G352/412.
+For a close-up of a group of nude mice before dissection, see G352/412.

 Model release not required.
 Property release not required.